 I am a freelance writer, speaker and consultant on bioethical issues.

 I was born and initially schooled in Cambridge, but most of my secondary education was at Reading School.
 From 1966 to 1976, I studied at Leeds, Pennsylvania State and Nottingham Universities.
 From 1976 to 2001, I was a lecturer in biochemistry and bioethics at the Institute of Biological Sciences, the University of Wales, Aberystwyth.
 Then I took early retirement and wrote two books on bioethical issues in two years.

 In 1982, I became the founding chairman of the Aberystwyth LIFE Group and co-founder of Evangelicals for LIFE, a specialist grouping within the charity, LIFE.
-From 1984 until 2009, I was a member of the Central Committee of LIFE, the UK's leading pro-life organisation and from 2009, I was appointed to its board of trustees.
+From 1984 until 2009, I was a member of the Central Committee of LIFE, the UK's leading pro-life organisation and from 2009 to 2017, I was on its board of trustees.
 From 1989, I was a member and sometime chairman of the Social Issues Team of the Fellowship of Independent Evangelical Churches (FIEC) and since 2004, a member of its successor, the Social Issues Team of Affinity.

 I have lectured, debated, broadcast and written about bioethical issues for the last 30 years and more.
 These activities have taken me throughout the UK, as well as to Denmark, Germany, Japan, Holland, Latvia, Canada, Poland, the Isle of Man and Romania.